Frequently Asked Questions

 Hazard days are days in which a loss (property, crop, injury, or fatality) occurred from a hazard.
 A count of hazard days will only be returned when data is aggregated.

 There are many records in SHELDUS™ where the loss was caused by multiple hazards (e.g., Wind and Hail).
 The aggregation algorithm splits the losses equally between all involved hazard types.
 This can lead to the reporting of hazard types that were not originally part of your search.
-We recommend to either ignore those hazards or assign them to another hazard type that was part of your query.
+We recommend either ignoring those hazards or assigning them to another hazard type that was part of your query.

 Landslide loss estimates were primarily gathered from the 2015 NWSI 10-1605 Storm Data.
 If there was no basis for the loss amount, $99 was entered as the property loss.
 See Metadata for details.

 Social vulnerability data and metrics can be found at VMAP

 When a university/organization that you belong to holds a subscription, the following information will be displayed on top of the page that displays once you logged into SHELDUS: